marianalreis/marianalreis/README.md

 ###

-<p align="left">I'm a student at Inteli - Institute of technology and leadership- and I'm passionate about technology and mathematics.<br><br>- 🔭 I’m in the first year of the course<br>- 📚 I'm  studying software engineering<br>- ⚡ In my free time I like watching football, going to the gym and spending time with family and friends, I also love traveling.<br>- My Inteli buddy is Bruna</p>
+<p align="left">I'm a student at Inteli💜 - Institute of technology and leadership- and I'm passionate about technology and mathematics.<br><br>- 🔭 I’m in the first year of the course<br>- 📚 I'm  studying software engineering<br>- ⚡ In my free time I like watching football⚽, going to the gym🏋️‍♀️ and spending time with family and friends, I also love traveling✈️.<br>-💛 My Inteli buddy is Bruna</p>

 ###